kalnajslab-org/TMdecoder/RatsTM/README.md

 ***The format string must exactly match the bitfield definitions in ECUReport_t.***

-The binary payload of the RATSReport TM currently starts with a few metadata fields, and then is followed by a list of `ECUReport` records, straight from the ECU's mouth.
+The binary payload of the RATSReport TM currently starts with a `StratoRats::RATSReportHeader_t`, and then is followed by a list of `ECUReport` records, straight from the ECU's mouth.

 # bitstruct